seqscope/cartloader/docs/vignettes/quickstart/run_locally.md

-# A Quick Start
+# 🔧 Quick Start: Run Locally

-This page provides a quick-start example with a small dataset from mouse hippocampus to help users verify their installation and get familiar with `cartloader` and the `cartostore` workflow.

-The workflow consists of three major steps:

-1.	`FICTURE` Analysis — computes factor embeddings and visualizations via `punkst`.
-2.	`cartloader` Compilation — generates web-compatible tiles.
-3.	`AWS` Upload — places results into an AWS S3 bucket for sharing via `cartostore`.
+This tutorial walks you through running the `cartloader` workflow on your own machine using a minimal example dataset from the mouse hippocampus.

+!!! info "Use Cases"
+    This tutorial is ideal for users who want to:

+    - Take full control over the environment
+    - Use their own data
+    - Stay up-to-date with the latest development versions

 !!! warning "Requirement"